Introduction to Structural Analysis

 The alternative option to this would be where you build an entire model using a set object model, say IFC components (with its own definitions) and then select what Application to convert that too on export (or baking of the model), or say when you run the bake.

-Features available for all of our current packages vary and typically depend on the amount of requests and ideas we have had from our user for improvements and additions.
+Features available for all of our current packages vary and typically depend on the number of requests and ideas we have had from our user for improvements and additions.

-We develop plug-in features on an demand and feedback basis, but can also provide updates in a very quick time frame as we do not have typical releases.
+We develop plug-in features on a demand and feedback basis, but can also provide updates in a very quick time frame as we do not have typical releases.

 It is the responsibility of the designer to ensure that all structural analysis data is transferred correctly and that results are coming out as expected.
 We generally recommend to set-up a number of small models that allow easy validation through a traditional calculation method to ensure data validity.